 It’s a phenomenon companies experience every year after employees file their taxes and find out they owe more.
 Employees inevitably have questions.
 If it’s not about the why, they’ll certainly ask you how to avoid being underwithheld next tax season.
 They may even ask you to get a little creative, right?
 A quick system override.
 A handwritten edit on their old W-4.
 Anything to avoid owing taxes again.

-But as a payroll professional, you know that all you can do is recommend that employees complete a new W-4, make sure the W-4 is valid, and reject any that are not.
+But, as you know, all you can do is recommend that employees complete a new W-4, make sure the W-4 is valid, and reject any that are not.
 That said, there are ways you can help employees proactively avoid W-4 errors down the road, eliminate surprises, locate needed information and make the entire process a lot less painful.

 1. Remind employees to review their W-4s regularly